 In total that’s 1.3 billion tonnes of food being wasted each year representing 3.3 billion metric tons of carbon dioxide emitted from its production (growing, harvesting, transporting, and packaging).
 And just to put 3.3bn metric tons of CO2 in perspective; if food-waste were a country, it would be the world's third largest emitter of greenhouse gases, behind the U.S. and China.

-Therefore, as we explore ways of controlling global warming, and whilst food waste accounts for such a great portion of our CO2 emissions, is it not a logical step to address reducing our food waste footprint more closely?
+Therefore, as we explore ways of controlling the and whilst food waste accounts for 7% of all greenhouse gas emissions is it not a logical step to address reducing our food waste footprint more closely?

 To better manage what we already have rather than looking for solutions elsewhere?

-Deforestation is a large concerns when addressing global warming.
+Deforestation is a large concern when addressing global warming.

 Forests play a critical role in regulating our climate and are the 2nd largest store of carbon (after the oceans).
-But when cleared and burnt – predominantly to grow crops - our forests turn from a carbon store to carbon-dioxide in our atmosphere.
+But when cleared and burnt – predominantly to grow crops - our forests turn from valuable carbon stores to carbon-dioxide emitters.

 We also each have a responsibility to ourselves, to only take sufficient amounts of food that we want to eat and to finish what we have on our plate.